-Warwickshire PCC and Chief Constable have taken the decision not to proceed with the implementation of the Saab SAFE system.
-However, negotiations with the supplier are yet to be concluded and as such the outcome of these is uncertain.
-This was a joint project with West Mercia PCC and Chief Constable and 31% of the total costs to 31 March 2018 had been donated from West Mercia to Warwickshire and were being shown in the Warwickshire PCC balance sheet as an Asset Under Construction, amounting to £1.061m.
+During 2018/19, Warwickshire PCC and Chief Constable took the decision not to proceed with the implementation of the Saab SAFE system.
+This was a joint project with West Mercia PCC and Chief Constable and 31% of the total costs to 31 March 2018 had been donated from West

+Mercia to Warwickshire and were being shown in the Warwickshire PCC balance sheet as an Asset Under Construction, amounting to £1.061m.
 REFCUS payments from Warwickshire to West Mercia had been made to fund this expenditure.
-In anticipation of successful negotiation with the supplier, the Asset has now been donated back to West Mercia and is shown as a Donated Asset in the table above.
+The Warwickshire portion of the Asset has now been donated back to West Mercia and is shown as a Donated Asset in the table above.
 The REFCUS payment is still a valid transaction as West Mercia are continuing with the implementation of the Saab SAFE system.
-Any financial recompense to Warwickshire will form part of the discussions referred to in Note 29 - Contingent Liabilities.

-Warwickshire and West Mercia decided in the year not to proceed with the full implementation of the Telematics system.
+During 2018/19, Warwickshire and West Mercia decided in the year not to proceed with the full implementation of the Telematics system.
 This was shown as an Asset Under Construction as at 31 March 2018, amounting to £0.340m and is shown as a de-recognition in the table above.
 This has now been written-off and all of the previous capital expenditure and capital financing entries (including the REFCUS and donated asset transactions amounting to £0.153m each) have been reversed in accordance with accounting guidance.
-This has resulted in an additional charge to the CIES, reversed in the MIRS, and a corresponding increase in usable reserves.
+This resulted in an additional charge to the CIES, reversed in the MIRS, and a corresponding increase in usable reserves.